 The Leica 8×32 Trinovid are really small and compact.
 Their optical quality almost matches it’s larger sister: something I didn’t think would be possible given their size.
 These days I use them more and more (the Mrs is not real happy about it).
 Their light weight really makes a difference when carrying big cameras, a scope and all those other modern day gadgets.
 Great for foreign trips, weight-conscious folks, kids, sticking in a larger pocket and so many other places where bulkier options are in issue.
 These bin’s will make you rethink lots of things!

 Zeiss 7×42 BGAT Dialyt Classic WP Binoculars

-I’ve had my 2 pairs of Zeiss binoculars since 1987, and the fact that they still work well after all the abuse they have taken is proof of how tough Zeiss optics are.
+I’ve had my 2 pairs of 7 x 42 Zeiss since 1987, and the fact that they still work well after all the abuse they have taken is proof of how tough Zeiss optics are.
 My wife always said that I loved my binoculars more than her – how could she!
 These were the binoculars that took me away from 10x magnification.
 I always recommend 7 and 8 magnification.
 Nowadays my Leica’s have taken their place.

 A scope is one of those tools I don’t use so often these days, but there are times I can’t live without it.
-I recommend buying a more compact scope with a 60mm objective lens to make it lighter to carry and more maneuverable – particularly important in this era of the camera.
-I have been using a Nikon ED scope for years, and it is a great balance between performance, durability and price.
-They are a good bang for the buck and get the job done nicely without spending a fortune.
+I recommend buying a more compact scope with a 65mm objective lens to make it lighter to carry and more maneuverable – particularly important in this era of the camera.
 Like with binoculars, I prefer lower magnifications (25x) than some because of the improved clarity, brightness, depth of field and field of view.
 This high-end scope performs nicely at higher magnification for those that want the extra reach.
 It also comes with a larger objective lens but the portability wins out over the marginal improvement in performance for me.
 It also does a nice job at digiscoping if that is your poison, particularly at the higher magnifications.